 Imagine you clicked on this ad by Fiverr promoting videos, and ended up on a landing page for custom logos instead.

 That would be quite confusing, right?

 Luckily, Fiverr’s landing page presents the same product as their ad:

-Unfortunately, there are also many Facebook ads that lead to the company’s home page or irrelevant landing pages.
+Unfortunately, too many Facebook ads lead back to the company’s home page or irrelevant landing pages.

-Promising one thing in your Facebook ads and then failing to keep the message consistent throughout your sales funnel could be a costly mistake.
-A person who’s interested in a specific product and fails to find it on your landing page might be inclined to leave the page.
+Promising one thing in your Facebook ads and then failing to keep the message consistent throughout your sales funnel can be a costly mistake.
+A person interested in a specific product who fails to find it on your landing page will probably leave without coming back.

 To keep your Facebook ad’s and landing page’s value propositions aligned, use the same messaging throughout your sales funnel.

 Also, avoid targeting everyone at once.
 Instead, address niche audiences with highly targeted ad campaigns like FreshBooks.